 Presidents’ Day is a perfect time to put together a few simple activities teaching about money and presidents for your preschooler.
 Activities involving money and presidents are great throughout Presidents’ Day week or anytime you want to study money and/or presidents.
 The photo is a Montessori-inspired science experiment using pennies, salt, lemon juice, and a cloth to polish the pennies.

-The photo is based on an activity described in Jocelyn Scotty’s article at suite101.com: President’s Day Montessori Activities: Using Money to Introduce Young Children to the Presidents.
+The photo is based on an activity described in Jocelyn Scotty’s article at suite101.com: President’s Day Montessori Activities: Using Money to Introduce Young Children to the Presidents (Note: The article is no longer available).
 The acidity of the lemon juice combined with the abrasiveness of the salt is used to polish pennies, making the activity both a science experiment and a practical life activity.
 When presenting the activity, you can point out Abraham Lincoln’s image on the penny, making it a history lesson as well.

-Because of young children’s natural interest in money, Jocelyn Scotty recommends using coins and currency to create hands-on activities introducing presidents.
-In addition to the “Penny Polishing Science Experiment,” Jocelyn has ideas for “Practical Life With a Piggy Bank,” “Creative Art With Coin Rubbings,” and “Dollar Bill Activity.”
+Because of young children’s natural interest in money, Jocelyn Scotty recommended using coins and currency to create hands-on activities introducing presidents.

-For the “Dollar Bill Activity,” you just need a tray containing a dollar bill and a magnifying glass.
+For a dollar bill activity you just need a tray containing a dollar bill and a magnifying glass.
 You could add a small dish containing a penny, nickel, dime, quarter, and half dollar for your child to study with the magnifying glass as well.

 I also think it would be interesting to prepare a tray with an activity for matching pictures of the presidents to the corresponding coins: Abraham Lincoln – penny, Thomas Jefferson – nickel, Franklin D. Roosevelt – dime, George Washington – quarter, and John F. Kennedy– half dollar.
 I’ve linked each president to a copyright-free image from Wikimedia Commons.